CianMRoche/AstroWiki/Plasma and lensing/Lensing.md

 ![[strong_lensing.jpg]]

-Fun fact: the number of images produced is governed by the "odd number theorem"  of differential topology.
+- Fun fact: the number of images produced is governed by the "odd number theorem"  of differential topology.
 It states "<mark class="hltr-pink">the number of multiple images produced by a bounded transparent lens must be odd</mark>".

+- Fun fact 2: Was not believed to be observable back in the 1930s when [[Galaxies]] were believed to have masses of $10^9\,M_\odot$ until Zwicky demonstrated their mass was much larger via the virial theorem in the [[Galaxy cluster examples#Coma cluster|Coma cluster]], arguing this would produce images at a sufficient distance from the lens to be resolvable.

+- Fun fact 3: Zwicky predicted: about 1 in 100 bright high-redshift sources would be lensed in a manner detectable in principle by a foreground [[Galaxies#Galaxy|galaxy]].
+Turns out to be pretty much correct.
+More distant means more intervening galaxies, increasing chances of lensing (but has to be bright so a [[AGN#Quasar|quasar]] is an ideal candidate, also because it is compact and so multiple images can more easily be resolved).

 We can also see rings and arcs like this:
 ![[A_Horseshoe_Einstein_Ring_from_Hubble.JPG]]